tfabris/BlueGigaEmpeg/README.md

 - Your car stereo might prompt you to press a button to confirm or finalize the pairing process, or it might prompt you to choose the connection type.
-  For instance, on my Honda, its touchscreen might prompt me to choose whether to pair it as a music device, a phone device, or both.
+  For instance, on my Honda, its touchscreen will prompt me to choose whether to pair it as a music device, a phone device, or both.
 If you get a prompt like this, choose the music device option.